unChaz/sci-fi-5e/srd/monsters/monsters.md

 At will: _detect evil and good_
 1/day each: _commune_, _raise dead_

 **_Magic Resistance_**.
-The deva has advantage on saving throws against spells and other magical effects.
+The deva has advantage on saving throws against spells and other tek effects.

 **Actions**